royvandewater/rise-of-the-machines-talk/outline.md

 - **[!!!]** **What is the Internet of Things?**
   - devices, services and people working together to make the world better
+  - a network of physical and virtual things
   - **[!!!]** smart offices, cars, homes, wearables, and cities
     - some of the popular devices are:
     - hue light bulbs